Need for Speed Rivals: Plot

 However, further increase in police intimidation and accusations of 'excessive force' leads to all RCPD officers being placed under probationary suspension, while the Federal Bureau of Investigation sends in the Vehicle Response Team to take the police's place.
 Realizing the new threat, Zephyr begins taking on the VRT as he continues to defy the authorities.
-Angered by Zephyr's recklessness and the lack of response to his acts, the cop decides to go rogue as a vigilante under the name F-8 (alternatively pronounced fate), taking an impounded Ferrari Enzo out onto the streets, where he wreaks havoc by wrecking street racers under the guise of a fellow racer.
-This leads to him receiving an invitation to join the FBI Vehicle Response Team.
+Angered by Zephyr's recklessness and a lack of response to his actions, the cop decides to go rogue as a vigilante under the name F-8 (alternatively pronounced fate), taking an impounded Ferrari Enzo out to the streets, where he wreaks havoc by taking down street racers under the guise of a fellow racer.
+This causes the FBI to take an interest in F-8, sending him an invitation to join the VRT.
 Knowing this, F-8 immediately gives up his vigilante persona and accepts the invitation.
 At the same time, all police units have been called back on active duty.

 Zephyr eventually discovers who F-8 really is and decides to retaliate, stealing a decommissioned Koenigsegg Agera police car and respraying it in his style.
 He then uses the car to attract police attention and wreck police units coming after him.
-Later on, the RCPD has been cleared of all accusations against its officers, causing a public outrage as the VRT stays in Redview County.
-The increase in police activity and discontent over the violent arrests of street racers leads Zephyr to release a public message to the RCPD, demanding that they stop their brutality.
+Later on, the RCPD has been cleared of all accusations against its officers, causing public outrage as the VRT stays in Redview County.
+The subsequent increase in police activity and discontent over the violent arrests of street racers leads Zephyr to release a public message to the RCPD, demanding that they stop their brutality.
 He then issues an open challenge to both the racers and the cops, a race around Redview County, so that the two sides of the law could resolve their differences once and for all.
 Meanwhile, F-8, now a top officer at the VRT, is tasked with locating Zephyr and taking him down, being the only one able to do so.
 He eventually succeeds in intercepting Zephyr's radio communications.
 Upon learning of Zephyr's message, F-8 sets out to stop the infamous street racer for good.